9 Warning Signs You Can’t Afford to Stay Retired

 Bored people often do anything to relieve that boredom, including spending absurd amounts of money on everything from expensive new hobbies to endless travel.

 If your boredom is wrecking your budget, you don’t necessarily need to stop participating in interesting new hobbies.
-But returning to work, even part time, can give you extra cash to fund your activities — and alleviate the boredom that’s driving you to overspend.
+But returning to work, even part time, can help you make extra money to fund your activities — and alleviate the boredom that’s driving you to overspend.

 Your investments have tanked